 Top 29 Data Engineer Interview Questions And Answers

-Today, data engineering is the most sought after field after software development and it has become one of the fastest-growing job options in the world.
-Interviewers want the best data engineers for their team and that’s why they tend to interview the candidates thoroughly.
+Interviewers want the best data engineers for their team, and that’s why they interview the candidates thoroughly.
 They look for certain skills and knowledge.
-So, you have to be prepared accordingly to meet their expectations.
+Therefore, you must be prepared to meet their expectations.

 Data Engineer Interview Questions

-Responsibilities Of A Data Engineer
+Responsibilities & Skills of a Data Engineer

 The responsibilities include: